anaelleltd/nova-spektr-static/codex/codex.md

 Ranks are generally kept regardless of current focus, however Members who feel they are not contributing actively for more than two months at a time are expected to voluntarily place themselves on a passive allowance.

 Once over a period of time (three months for members below the rank of Fellow, six months for non-Master members who are Fellows or beyond) are automatically demoted unless their rank is re-approved by their peers.
-This upvote is similar to a grading and they should submit clear and concise evidence showing they are retaining the qualities expected of a member of their rank and have been contributing substantially for the period of time they have been on standard allowance.
+This upvote is similar to an evaluation ~~grading~~ and they should submit clear and concise argument ~~evidence~~ showing they are retaining the qualities expected of a member of their rank and have been contributing substantially for the period of time they have been on standard allowance.

 There is no concept of suspension.
 Members are expected to be able to defend their rank every three or six months.
 The price for effectively suspending one's role (assuming one is not a Master) is a slow demotion through the ranks.